CLyons9738/CIT114/Assignment 01: Getting Started in the Cloud.md

 1. Describe the kinds of services and applications you use in your daily life that might benefit from being hosted in the cloud?
 (Minimum of 3 different services)
 I think that Steam would benefit from using the cloud because they have so many games and millions of people that download and purchase things from their store.
 Sometimes big games launch on steam and it goes down because so many people are purchasing the game.
 Netflix and Hulu would also benefit because at night im sure theres a surge of people at night that want to watch a movie to settle down.
 BestBuy during cyber monday and black friday would benefit, or when a new console or phone comes out.
 I'm sure they would get a surge of people and have to constantly change their site load.
 A game I play called valorant goes down a lot because of new bundles being released and so many people buying it.
 2. Some of these might already be in-fact running in the cloud.
 Which ones do you think already are?
+I think all of them are except Valorant.
 3. What are some of the benefits that would come from being cloud-based?
 Reference 2 or more of the required or optional readings.

+     Some benefits from transferring over to a cloud based system would be "Reduced Investments and Proportional Costs".
+This basically means that you will save money on starting by the help of the cloud.
+You save money on hardware and software and excess storage.
+Saving money on hardware and software makes the start up of a company or continuation a lot more fluent and not as stressful.
+Some frequent benefits to being on a cloud based system include the ability to create or destroy IT resources with extreme precision, namely adding or decreasing how many gigabytes you need by the byte.
+When switching to the cloud it could mean exponentially increasing the amount of servers you get at a time for the same cost.
+     According to Google's Perspective cloud computing is simply the way to go.
+Cloud computing is very